List of parishes in Louisiana

-The U.S. state of Louisiana is divided into 64 parishes (paroisses), making it the only state besides Alaska to call its primary subdivisions something other than "counties".
+The U.S. state of Louisiana is divided into 64 parishes (paroisses), making it the only state besides Alaska to not call its primary subdivisions "counties".
 (Note: Alaska is divided into boroughs and census areas.)
 Louisiana's usage of the term "parish" for a geographic region or local government dates back to the French colonial era and is connected to ecclesiastical parishes.

 Thirty-eight parishes are governed by a council called a police jury.
-The remaining 26 have various other forms of government, including: council-president, council-manager, parish commission, and consolidated parish/city.
+The remaining 26 have various other forms of government, including council-president, council-manager, parish commission, and consolidated parish/city.

 History

 Louisiana was formed from French and Spanish colonies, which were both officially Roman Catholic.
 Local colonial government was based upon parishes, as the local ecclesiastical division.

 Following the Louisiana Purchase from France, the territorial legislative council in April 1805 divided the Territory of Orleans (the predecessor of Louisiana state) into 12 counties.
 The borders of these counties were poorly defined, but largely coincided with the colonial ecclesiastical parishes.

 On March 31, 1807, the territorial legislature created 19 parishes without abolishing any of the old counties (which term continued to exist until 1845).
 In 1811, a constitutional convention was held to prepare for Louisiana's admission into the Union.
 This organized the state into seven judicial districts, each consisting of groups of parishes.
 In 1816, the first official map of the state used the term parish, as did the 1845 constitution.
 Since then, the official term for Louisiana's primary civil divisions has been parishes.

 The 19 original parishes were joined by Catahoula Parish in 1808.
 In 1810 four additional parishes were created from the formerly Spanish West Florida territory—these are part of what is now referred to as the Florida Parishes.

 By April 1812, Attakapas Parish became St. Martin Parish and St. Mary Parish.
 On April 30, the state was admitted to the Union with 25 parishes.

 By 1820, Washington Parish was added, and Feliciana Parish split into West and East in 1824.
 The next year, Jefferson Parish was carved from Orleans Parish.
 By 1830, Claiborne Parish was created, and the old Warren Parish was mostly absorbed into Ouachita Parish, only to return as Carroll Parish a few years later.

 In 1838, Caddo Parish was created from Natchitoches, as were Madison and Caldwell parishes in the east.
 In 1839, Union Parish was formed from Ouachita, and Calcasieu was formed from St. Landry in 1840.